Mrs Caroline Woodland

 Class 3 Teacher

-Outside of work I like to cook, read, draw and am currently learning to play the piano.
+Outside of work I like to cook, read, draw, play video games and exercise.

 Mrs Charlotte Cook